Genomics-HSE/DAIseg/README.md

 ```bash
 CHROM    POS	REF	ALT	Ancestral	Outgroup	Neand	Sample1_hap1	Sample1_hap2    ...
 SampleN_hap1	SampleN_hap2
 ```
 where each row corresponds to a single biallelic position where at least one difference exists in the target samples {Sample1..
 SampleN} relative to Africans(Outgroup) or Neanderthals(Neand).
-REF?
-ALT and Ancestral are reference, alternative and ancestral alleles respectively.
+REF, ALT and Ancestral are reference, alternative and ancestral alleles respectively.